teresiawairimu/GVSU-CIS641-Bidii/docs/software_requirements_specification_final.md

 - The app must adhere to relevant data privacy laws when managing provider-related data.

 ## Payment Integration

+**Functional Requirements**

+- The app creates payment intents using Stripe, with appointment fees fixed at $30.

+- The app shall use Stripe's testmode in development, and live mode in production.

+- The app shall inform users about the non-refundable application fee on the appointment creation page.

+- The app shall only allow card payments as the method of payment for the application fee.

+- An application's status shall be "pending" until payment is confirmed using Stripe's webhook.

+- The app shall display upcoming appointments only when their status changes to "Booked" upon confirmation of the payment.

+**Non-functional Requirements**

 ## Service Management